-- Preview slides: The thumbnail version of the title slide plus two question and answer sets that best preview your game and one or two additional question slides (this will entice a potential customer to purchase your game to find the answers!)
+- Preview slides: The thumbnail version of the title slide, your instructions slide, and two question and answer sets that best preview your game and one or two additional question slides (this will entice a potential customer to purchase your game to find the answers!)
 The size of preview images should be smaller than your resource files, at the size indicated below.

 Game Files should be: